iambrainstorming/iambrainstorming.github.io/src/chapters/do-we-need-a-supreme-leader-how-can-we-share-power-between-parties.md

 A written agreement can be made public along with the signatures of those involved; it's not necessary for it to be legally binding.
 Based on this declaration, people will vote.
 Simply making a public declaration can reduce the chances of defection.
 Among the 3-5 nominees, award the MP seat to the individual with the highest approval votes.
 After MPs win, they can change the law accordingly.

 [Sketch to build a agreement or contract.](https://42683ff2b1a2ac5ad2fef0ee01995d78.ipfs.4everland.link/ipfs/bafkreib3fws5fphrlmheutkicksi7g5ffwcuy5vsu4kf32zekqont3tjoq)

+> Overthrowing the government is only a good idea if there is a robust plan for what comes next, to ensure that history doesn't repeat itself.
+The new government should have approval voting and proportional representation, with 30-50% of seats reserved for women.
+> One shouldn't replace one evil with another.